Aflame7121/koii-dumper-reveal/README_Prometheus.md

 ## License

-This project is currently unlicensed.
-As an unlicensed project:
+Currently, this project is **unlicensed**.
+This means:

+### Legal Status
 - No explicit permissions are granted for using, modifying, or distributing the code
 - Default copyright laws apply, with all rights reserved by the original authors
 - Potential users cannot legally use, modify, or share the code without explicit permission from the copyright holders

-### Recommendations for Licensing
+### Recommended Actions
 It is strongly recommended that the project owners add an open-source license to:
 - Clarify usage rights
 - Encourage community collaboration
 - Provide clear guidelines for code usage and contribution

-Potential license options include:
+### Potential License Options
+Suitable open-source licenses include:
 - MIT License
 - Apache 2.0 License
 - GNU General Public License (GPL)

-Until a license is added, all rights are reserved, and no one is permitted to reproduce, distribute, or create derivative works from this code.
+Until a specific license is added, all rights are reserved, and no one is permitted to reproduce, distribute, or create derivative works from this code without explicit written permission.